rainersu/less-flat/README.md

 less-grid
 =========

-A fast, small, and powerful responsive grid system for modern web development.
+A fast, lightweight, and powerful responsive grid system for modern web development.